f-droid/fdroid-website/_pages/docs.md

 layout: page
 title: Docs
 permalink: /docs/
+redirect_from:
+ - /manual/fdroid.html

 ---

 F-Droid is both a repository of verified free software Android apps as well as a whole "app store kit", providing all the tools needed to setup and run an app store.
 It is a community-run free software project developed by a wide range of contributors.
 It also includes complete build and release tools for managing the process of turning app source code into published builds.

+The F-Droid server tools provide various scripts and tools that are used to maintain the main F-Droid application repository.
+You can use these same tools to create your own additional or alternative repository for publishing, or to assist in creating, testing and submitting metadata to the main repository.

 ### Getting Started